 I do not make my own crust.
-Gasp if you must, but I really like Trader Joe’s pie crusts.
+Judge if you must, but I really like Trader Joe’s pie crusts.
 They are buttery and someone else makes them.
 Exactly what I’m looking for in a pie crust.

 (Tip: Let the crust warm at room temperature longer than the package says, until it’s pretty pliable…goes in the pie plate a lot easier.
 Then chill the dough in the plate before filling and baking.)

 We prefer the pie with chopped pecans, or pecan pieces.
 If you prefer pecan halves…go for it.
 (Funny story, every year my parents stop at a pecan store on their way down to Florida.
 And every year they call me and ask if I want pecan pieces or halves.
 Dad, Mom, if you’re reading this …it will always be pieces.)